A Historic Win for Women’s Fencing: NCAA Division I Council Backs New Championship Title

 In a landmark move for gender equity, the NCAA has taken the first step toward approving a standalone women’s fencing team championship — a long‑sought victory that USA Fencing leaders helped bring to life.

-COLORADO SPRINGS, Colo. — For decades, college fencing’s top men and women have dueled for a single combined NCAA team title, with Notre Dame winning the most recent crown.
+COLORADO SPRINGS, Colo. — Since 1990, college fencing’s top men and women have dueled for a single combined NCAA team title, with Notre Dame winning the most recent crown.
+(From 1982 to 1989, women contested their own NCAA team championship in foil before the events were merged.)

 But that could soon change in dramatic fashion.
 This week, the NCAA Division I Council voted to support crowning separate men’s and women’s team champions in fencing — effectively doubling the glory on the collegiate strip.